DrewEaster/dreweaster.github.io/source/_posts/2015-01-21-a-confusing-side-to-twelve-factor-app-configuration.markdown

 I'm not debating here what's the right or wrong way, I'm just pointing out that the Twelve Factor advice is very clear about the meaning of a 'Release', and, therefore, any method that circumvents this, cannot claim to be compatible with the guidelines.

 Just saying.

+### UPDATE 2015-01-21 20:10

+Spring are also claiming that the [Spring Cloud](http://projects.spring.io/spring-cloud/spring-cloud.html) approach to configuration is Twelve Factor compatible in this [blog post](http://spring.io/blog/2015/01/13/configuring-it-all-out-or-12-factor-app-style-configuration-with-spring?utm_content=bufferfa5a5&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).
+I think this is making the same mistake as Hashicorp.
+If configuration is able to change independently from a release - as is described in this post - then it's not in the spirit of the Twelve Factor App.